Radu45/Real-time-traffic-sign-detection-and-distance-estimation-/README.md

 # Excavator object detection and depth estimation pipeline
-This repository contains a ROS2 (Jazzy)-based object detection and depth estimation pipeline developed for an excavator perception system.
+This repository contains a ROS2 (Jazzy)-based object detection, classification and depth estimation pipeline developed for an excavator perception system.
 This project is part of a bachelor thesis and focuses on detecting objects (in this case traffic signs), classifying them and estimating the distance to them using stereo vision and deep-learning object detection models.

-This sytem integrates YOLOv8l for object detection and classification and stereo triangulation for depth estimation, running in real time using frames from two synchronized cameras.
+This sytem integrates YOLOv8l for object detection and classification, and stereo vision triangulation for depth estimation, running in real time using frames from two synchronized cameras.

 # Project overview